jjayakumarDev/CVBuilderBackend/README.md

 ### `Run the project at AWS`

-The code has been deployed in the Elastic beanstalk as a continuous deployment.
+The code has been deployed in the Elastic beanstalk as continuous deployment.
 I have used CodePipeline for CI/CD.

-Since it is a continuous deployment it automatically trigger the pipeline whenever there is a change in this github repository's master branch.
-Once the code has been merged into master branch from other branches the pipeline will be triggered.
+Since it is a continuous deployment it automatically triggers the pipeline whenever there is a change in this GitHub repository's master branch.
+Once the code has been merged into the master branch from other branches the pipeline will be triggered.

-The pipeline has Source, Build and Deploy stages.
+The pipeline has Sourced, Build and Deploy stages.
-  *  Source is pull the code from the provided repository, I have chosen the gitub as my repository.
+  *  Source has pulled the code from the provided repository, I have chosen the GitHub as my repository.
    * Build is to package the code from pulled git repository code.
    * Deploy is to deploy the code into the specific environment, I have chosen Elastic beanstalk for deployment.